Denhac/Stickerbot9000/README.txt

   3. Improve security.
   4. Some kind of self-notifying damage system would be awesome. email?
 SMS?
   5. The ability to turn on and off the bill acceptor would be nice for interface improvement.

+Thanks To:
+     Denhac - For being there and providing a space for hijinks.
+     Krav - Code
+     Eric - Code and making the printer work somehow.
+     YT   - Case!
+     Robb - Moar Case!